MAPL-UFU/cpp-esp-mqtt/README.md

     event_data: data to be passed to event hendler

-These are internal functions used by MQTT for MQTT conections, but you can use this to increment intermediary steps on conection. you can use it also to call a not normal step on the event loop, but the best use for this is to override this with a proper class.
+These are internal functions used by MQTT for MQTT conections, but you can use this to increment intermediary steps on conection.
+Keep in mind that these are static methods you can use it also to call a not normal step on the event loop, but the best use for this is to override this with a proper class.

 <br>
 <br>